-Do not stop taking any medicine unless told to do so by your health care provider.
+DO NOT stop taking any medicine unless told to do so by your provider.

-You may experience a brief gagging sensation as the tube is passed through your throat.
+You briefly feel like gagging as the tube is passed through your throat.

 Esophageal pH monitoring is used to check how much stomach acid is entering the esophagus.
 It also checks how well the acid is cleared downward into the stomach.
 It is a test for gastroesophageal reflux disease (GERD).

 Normal value ranges may vary depending on the lab doing the test.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 Increased acid in the esophagus may be related to: